LeapMind/ERN/README.md

 This repository is the official implementation of Efficiera Residual Networks (ERNs).
 ERNs is a fully w1a2 image classification model including the input and output layer.
 ERNs achieves competitive performance compared to the state-of-the-art ultra-low-bit quantized models.

-## Ask for arxiv endorsement
-We need arxiv endorsement to upload our [paper](https://github.com/LeapMind/ERN/blob/main/ERNs_paper.pdf) to arxiv.
-If you have the rights to endorse and feel this work is ready to upload on arxiv, please endorse our work from [endorsement link](https://arxiv.org/auth/endorse?x=T3QFLP).

 ## Accuracy
 ImageNet accuracy of the pretrained models.
 Note that the accuracy may depend on the environment such as GPU architecture.